vaneseltine/laforge/docs/overview.rst

 ********************************

-*laforge* is a low-key build system designed to interoperate Python, SQL, and Stata data work, originally developed internally for `IRIS, the Institute for Research on Innovation and Science
+*laforge* is a low-key build system designed to interoperate Python and SQL data work, originally developed internally for `IRIS, the Institute for Research on Innovation and Science
 <https://iris.isr.umich.edu>`_
 at the `University of Michigan's Institute for Social Research